EthGlobalLisbon2023/local-pro/README.md

 # Local Pro
 Hosted at: https://local-pro.vercel.app/

-Platform to bridfe off-chain freelancing work and on-chain coordination.
-Workers can apply for tasks published by organisations, received credentials based on their performance and re-use these credentials to apply to future jobs.
+Our platform serves as a bridge between off-chain freelancing work and on-chain coordination, revolutionizing the way workers and organizations collaborate.
+Workers can easily apply for tasks published by organizations and receive credentials based on their performance.
+These credentials can then be reused to apply for future jobs, streamlining the job application process.

 ## Tools Used
-- SAFE: We are using both the Protocol kit and Auth kits in a novel real-world use case to automate payments and issue PolygonID VCs in order to abstract all complexity from end users.
+- SAFE: To enhance user experience and simplify the payment and verification processes, we leverage advanced tools and technologies.
+The Protocol kit and Auth kits are utilized to automate payments and issue PolygonID Verifiable Credentials (VCs), ensuring a seamless and secure transaction environment for all parties involved.

-- zkBOB: We created a ZK address for an end user and then generated Direct Deposit code to automatically send funds from an organisation Safe Account Abstraction wallet to the user in a novel real-world use case where privacy is critical.
+- zkBOB: To prioritize privacy, we implement zkBOB, which generates a ZK address for each end user.
+This allows us to create a direct deposit system, where funds are automatically sent from an organization's Safe Account Abstraction wallet to the user, without compromising their privacy.
+This innovative approach ensures that sensitive financial information remains confidential throughout the entire process.

-- PolygonID: We are using all aspects of Polygon ID's Verifiable Credentials in a novel real-world use case in combination with account abstraction.
-We have created both custom issuer and verifier nodes and credential schemas.
+- PolygonID: Additionally, we harness the power of PolygonID's Verifiable Credentials, employing all aspects of its functionality in conjunction with account abstraction.
+By creating custom issuer and verifier nodes, as well as developing credential schemas, we establish a robust and reliable system for verifying and validating credentials.
+This integration of PolygonID enhances the credibility and trustworthiness of the platform, fostering a secure environment for workers and organizations to collaborate effectively.

 ## Front-End: Launch Nextjs App